peterboehm/mod-licenses/README.md

 Use the Retrieve operation above, then HTTP-PUT the JSON back to /licenses/licenses/{UUID}.
 Simples.

 You can update individual fields by providing just a single property, so to update the description, PUT a JSON document containing only { name : 'value' }.
 Yes, you are right: this isn't proper PUT semantics.
+Grails is treating PUT and PATCH as synonyms - expect this to be corrected in the future.

 ## Delete a license